-The BSCC Grant Award budgets 20 percent (20%) of salaries and benefits for the Program Specialist.
+The BSCC Grant Award budgets 20 percent (20%) of salaries and benefits for a Program Specialist.
 During the grant cycle the actual time spent by the Program Specialist amounts to 50 percent (50%) of actual hours charged, BSCC can only be charged 20 percent (20%) of the salaries and benefits amount listed in the approved Grant Award for the Program Specialist until such time as a modification is approved.
-If the Program Specialist had actually spent only ten percent (10%) of his/her time on a single BSCC program, and 20 percent (20%) was what was actually budgeted, BSCC can only be charged ten percent (10%) of the salaries and benefits amount for the Program Specialist.
+If the Program Specialist spent 10 percent (10%) of their time on a single BSCC program, and 20 percent (20%) was what was actually budgeted, BSCC can only be charged 10 percent (10%) of the salaries and benefits amount for the Program Specialist.
 A modification must be submitted for approval of any allocation changes.